jevansiv/INDOT-Autonomous-Mower-Project/README.md

 **Note:** Advanced models (e.g., tractor with flex-wing mower) require [Advanced Vehicle System](https://www.fab.com/listings/e1457ad1-297b-4a70-aecb-5c6716d9494f) plugin.

 ## Sensor Setup
 Sensors are blueprints in the content browser that can be pulled into the vehicle and configured in the vehicle's blueprint for ROS2 configuration.
 OSCAS's blueprint can be used for reference to develop custom configurations.
-These sensors were developed upon [rclUE](https://github.com/rapyuta-robotics/rclUE/tree/UE5_devel_humble) and [RapyutaSimulationPlugins](https://github.com/rapyuta-robotics/RapyutaSimulationPlugins/tree/devel) with added sensor types and noise modeling.
+These sensors were developed upon [rclUE](https://github.com/rapyuta-robotics/rclUE/tree/UE5_devel_humble) and [RapyutaSimulationPlugins](https://github.com/rapyuta-robotics/RapyutaSimulationPlugins/tree/devel) with added sensor types and stochastic noise modeling.

 ### Sensor options:
  - GPS